jmce22/pands-project/README.md

 This file will firstly give some background information to the dataset in question.

-I will then outline the steps which I needed to take before I could begin the actual analysis itself: this includes importing the libraries which I will use for the project; giving a description of these libraries; and the details of how my final python script will print out a summary of each variable to a single text file.
+I will then outline the steps which I needed to take before I could begin the actual analysis itself: this includes importing the libraries which I will use for the project; giving a description of these libraries.

-Finally I will give details of my analysis of the data set.
-I will discuss:
-* The histograms I generated from the data
-* The scatterplots of each pair of variables
-* Finally, I will discuss any additional analyses which I have carried out on the dataset.
+Next I will outline some summary statistics relating to the variables within the dataset, as well as some information about the Dataframe itself.
+The Dataframe is the way the information is stored in pandas, as a two-dimensional structure where each piece of information has a row and column label.
+My script will redirect the symmary statistics for each of the four variables onto a text file.

+I will then carry out data visualisation on the Iris dataset, using histograms, scatterplots and some other types of plots.
+My script will save each plot generated from the data as a .png file, and these can be viewed below.

 My project will conclude with a summary of my findings, and my thoughts upon conclusion of the project. \
 I will also provide a list of references which I used to complete my work.

+Note: To execute my script, please download analysis.py from my repository into a code editor such as VS Code (which I used to complete this project). \
+While located in the folder in which you have saved analysis.py, go to the terminal window and type 'python analysis.py'. \
+This should run the code and generate the text file with summary data for the dataset, and the histograms and other plots which analyse the data.

 &nbsp;